igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 =========================================

-Specifying Unsent Bytes separately from Send Data in MIN_STREAM_DATA frame is done to avoid using its stream and connection flow control credits to notify the other endpoint of bytes that have never been and will never be transmitted.
-Hence, a sender that desires to expire a large number of bytes that have never been transmitted can do so in a single frame without closing down the connection flow control window, affecting other streams, and without a risk of exceeding its stream or connection flow control credits.
+Specifying Unsent Bytes separately from Send Data in MIN_STREAM_DATA frame avoids consuming stream and connection flow control credits for Unsent Bytes.
+Flow control credits protect receiver buffers, but Unsent Bytes correspond to bytes that will not need buffering.
+A sender that desires to expire a large number of bytes that have never been transmitted can do so in a single frame and without closing down the connection flow control window, because Unsent Bytes do not require flow control credits.

-The flow control is the most complex part of the proposal.
+Flow control accounting is the most complex part of the proposal.
 The flow control has two goals:

-1. Allow the sender to notify the receiver about unsent bytes past Sent Data, requesting that the receiver advance its stream and connection flow control windows to accomodate skipping Unsent Bytes.
+1. Allow the sender to notify the receiver about Unsent Bytes past Sent Data, requesting that the receiver advance its stream and connection flow control windows to accommodate skipping Unsent Bytes.
 That needs to be done without blocking the rest of the streams for an rtt (until the sender receives a corresponding MAX_DATA frame).

-2. Ensure that the connection flow control credits designated for skipping unsent bytes cannot be used to send stream data on other streams.
+2. Ensure that the connection flow control credits designated for skipping Unsent Bytes (that do not need buffering on the receiver) cannot be used to send stream data on other streams.

 Sender Flow Control    {#flow-control-sender}
 -------------------

-When an ACK frame is received for a packet containing a MIN_STREAM_OFFSET frame and the current Largest Data Sent of the stream is smaller than Min Stream Offset of the acknowledged MIN_STREAM_OFFSET frame, the Largest Data Sent is advanced to the Min Stream Offset.
-Note that this can only happen, when Unsent Bytes is non-zero in the MIN_STREAM_OFFSET frame.
+When an ACK frame is received for a packet containing a MIN_STREAM_OFFSET frame and the Current Sent Data of the stream is smaller than Min Stream Offset of the acknowledged MIN_STREAM_OFFSET frame, the Current Sent Data is advanced to the Min Stream Offset.
+(Note that this can only happen, when Unsent Bytes is non-zero in the acknowledged MIN_STREAM_OFFSET frame.)

-If the Largest Data Sent for at least one stream was advanced due to the receipt of a packet with an ACK frame, and, after processing that entire packet, the sum of the Largest Data Sent on all streams - including streams in terminal states but excluding stream 0 - exceeds MAX_DATA, the sender MUST terminate a connection with a QUIC_FLOW_CONTROL_SENT_TOO_MUCH_DATA error.
+If the Current Sent Data for at least one stream was advanced due to the receipt of a packet containing an ACK frame, and, after processing that entire packet, the sum of the Current Sent Data on all streams - including streams in terminal states but excluding stream 0 - exceeds MAX_DATA, the sender MUST terminate a connection with a QUIC_FLOW_CONTROL_SENT_TOO_MUCH_DATA error.

-It is possible that the Largest Data Sent for at least one stream will be advanced past MAX_STREAM_DATA for that stream.
-In that case, no data octets can be sent on the stream until a MAX_STREAM_DATA frame advancing the maximum offset is received.
-Note that this does not prohibit using the Largest Data Sent beyond MAX_STREAM_DATA in an RST_STREAM frame, a MIN_STREAM_DATA frame, or a STREAM frame with no data and FIN bit set.
+It is possible that the Current Sent Data for at least one stream will be advanced past MAX_STREAM_DATA for that stream.
+In that case, no data octets can be sent on that stream until a MAX_STREAM_DATA frame advancing the maximum offset is received.
+Note that this does not prohibit using the Current Sent Data beyond MAX_STREAM_DATA in an RST_STREAM frame, a MIN_STREAM_DATA frame, or a STREAM frame with no data and FIN bit set.

-It is possible that Largest Data Sent will be advanced due to an ACK frame on a closed stream, if it was closed via RST_STREAM.
+It is possible that Current Sent Data will be advanced due to an ACK frame on a closed stream, if it was closed via RST_STREAM.

 Receiver Flow Control    {#flow-control-receiver}
 ---------------------

+A stream whose Largest Received Offset smaller than the current Min Stream Offset is called a "Tail Gap" stream.

-When an ACK frame is sent acknowledging a packet containing a MIN_STREAM_DATA frame for a stream with the current Largest Received Offset smaller than the current Min Stream Offset:
+When an ACK frame is sent acknowledging a packet containing a MIN_STREAM_DATA frame for a "Tail Gap" stream:

 * The stream's Largest Received Offset is saved as the stream's "Last Sent Data".
-(It will be the Sent Data of the last MIN_STREAM_DATA frame.).
+(It will be the Sent Data of the last processed MIN_STREAM_DATA frame for the stream.).

 * The stream's Largest Received Offset MUST be advanced to Min Stream Offset, and MAX_DATA MUST be advanced by at least the same amount.

-* A stream whose Largest Received Offset was last updated due to this rule is called a "Min-Promoted" stream.
+* A stream whose Largest Received Offset was last updated due to this rule is called a "Gap-ACKed" stream.

-* A MIN_STREAM_DATA frame with Sent Data equal to Last Sent Data for a "Min-Promoted" stream is called a "Min-Promoted" MIN_STREAM_DATA frame.
-(There can be multiple "Min-Promoted" MIN_STREAM_DATA frames for a "Min-Promoted" stream in case MIN_STREAM_DATA frame was received multiple times with the same Sent Data.)
+* A MIN_STREAM_DATA frame with Sent Data equal to Last Sent Data for a "Gap-ACKed" stream is called a "Gap-ACKed" MIN_STREAM_DATA frame.
+  (There can be multiple "Gap-ACKed" MIN_STREAM_DATA frames for a "Gap-ACKed" stream in case MIN_STREAM_DATA frame was received multiple times with the same Sent Data.)

-* A packet containing a "Min-Promoted" MIN_STREAM_DATA frame is called a "Min-Promoted" packet.
+* A packet containing a "Gap-ACKed" MIN_STREAM_DATA frame is called a "Gap-ACKed" packet, unless an acknowledgment of that packet has been acknowledged by the sender.

-A MAX_DATA frame MUST be sent in the same packet as an ACK frame acknowledging a "Min-Promoted" packet.
+A MAX_DATA frame MUST be sent in the same packet as an ACK frame acknowledging a "Gap-ACKed" packet.

-If a MAX_DATA frame is sent, the same packet MUST contain an ACK frame acknowledging all "Min-Promoted" packets, whose acknowledgement has not yet been acknowledged by the sender.
+If a MAX_DATA frame is sent, the same packet MUST contain ACK frames acknowledging all "Gap-ACKed" packets.

 Sender Interface and Behavior    {#sender}